Select therapeutic use:

 To reduce elevated intraocular pressure (IOP) in glaucoma or ocular hypertension where adjunctive or replacement therapy is warranted.

 <2yrs: contraindicated. ≥2yrs: 1 drop every 12 hours.

+Bronchial asthma or history of.
+Severe COPD.
 2nd- or 3rd-degree AV block.
 Overt cardiac failure.
 Cardiogenic shock.
 Sinus bradycardia.
-Severe COPD.
-Bronchial asthma or history of.
 Neonates and infants <2yrs of age.